 - Couchsurfing: I‘ve been an active member of Couchsurfing for more than 10 years.
 Back in 2007, even if I had already travelled quite a bit, travelling still meant to me package holidays with transportation and accommodation included, freedom excluded.
 This website is a community-based website gathering travellers to host or to stay for free all over the world.
 In the beginning, most of my relatives couldn’t believe I could stay with a total stranger.
 Today, it became so popular that most of the time I don’t even have to explain what Couchsurfing is.
 Beyond the significant savings that travelling without accommodation fees could represent, it is the unique cultural experience to live like a local with your host that makes it magical.
 I hosted almost 200 persons and stayed with more than 150 persons in more than 20 countries.
 Thanks to these experiences, I made friends with the same love of travel worldwide.
 The principle of Couchsurfing is about giving back to the community.
 I don’t host expecting the couchsurfer to host me back in his country.
 I hope to offer such an excellent experience that he will want to do the same for others later.
 The same applies in the other way, by being a good guest, you encourage people to keep doing this for others.

 - Hostels: Can you believe before doing Couchsurfing I never stayed in a hostel before?
 I thought they were dodgy places for kids… I was wrong.
 Now, most of the hostels are cosy places that are great to socialise with other travellers.
 I still recommend the earplugs and the flip-flops as part of your minimum survival kit.
 The average age is also not what it used to be.
-Of course, a lot of young people in their twenties but more and more thirty and forty-something embrace this as a new way of travelling, especially for solo trips.
-Moreover, a new trend has emerged in Europe: the Poshtels.
+Of course, a lot of young people in their twenties but more and more thirty and forty-somethings embrace this as a new way of travelling, especially for solo trips.
+Moreover, a new trend has emerged in Europe: poshtels or boutique hostels.
 They are boutique hotels with luxury and stylish premises for half the cost of a traditional hotel.
-Hostels are now my plan B when I can’t find a host, in this case, I use HostelWorld to find the perfect one.
+Hostels are now my plan B when I can’t find a host, in this case, I usually find them on Booking.com.

 With a bit of organisation, it isn’t complicated to score a cheaper scuba diving holiday.
 By using all these tips, you can easily travel and dive for a month for the cost a 10 day holiday!